 Sleep health disparities are differences in sleep health experienced by certain populations, usually those that are disadvantaged.
 Sleep is crucial for overall health.
 However, there are a lot of differences in sleep health across the U.S. population.
 Several factors like social and economic status, race, and age can make it much harder for some people to achieve healthy sleep.

 - Education: Sleep problems are common amongst college students.
 Because of irregular schedules, all-nighters, and active social lives, many of them don’t regularly get consistent sleep.
 School-aged children who attend schools that start before 8:30 a.m. may also not get enough sleep, which can increase health risks and impact academic performance.

 - Social factors: Loneliness and social isolation are linked with sleep problems.
 A study found that experiencing discrimination is also associated with insufficient sleep and shorter sleep duration.
-Older adults who live in long-term care homes with low physical activity and social interactions are at risk for sleep problems, too.
+Older adults who live in long-term care homes with low physical activity and minimal social interactions are at risk for sleep problems, too.

 - Race and ethnicity: There are preventable differences in sleep health across racial and ethnic groups.
 Certain sleep disorders like sleep apnea are highly undiagnosed amongst Black Americans.
-Studies also indicate that across lifespan, Black people face a higher risk of insufficient sleep duration.
+Studies also indicate that across their lifespan, Black people face a higher risk of insufficient sleep duration.
 Black children and children from Latinx backgrounds have higher rates of sleep problems than peers from other racial and ethnic groups.

 - Income: Living in economically disadvantaged neighborhoods is linked to disrupted sleep and difficulty falling asleep.
 Neighborhood factors such as noise, bright street lights, and air pollution can affect sleep.
 Similarly, some job schedules, such as shift work and overnight jobs, are linked to sleep problems, fragmented sleep, and insufficient sleep.